 Here at the Fertility and Reproductive Medicine Center, we believe that you should have all options available to you to build your family, which is why we offer gestational surrogacy.

-Gestational surrogacy is when a woman carries a pregnancy for another couple.
+Gestational surrogacy is when an individual carries a pregnancy for another family.
 The intended parents (IPs) go through an IVF cycle to create the embryos which are then transferred into the uterus of the gestational carrier (GC).
 This can be done either fresh (i.e 3-5 days after the embryos are created) or frozen (i.e the embryos are frozen and then transferrred at a later time)

 For this to occur, the carrier takes hormones to prepare the uterus for implantation.
 The gestational carrier has no genetic relationship to the baby.